At just 13 years old, Grace was forced out of school when armed conflict came to her community in South Sudan.

-Education is a human right — yet right now, more than 75 million kids like Grace, are out of school in countries where conflict, violence or natural disaster are disrupting lives.
-And in times of crisis, girls are particularly disadvantaged — 90% more likely to be out of secondary school.
-Giving every child the chance to stay in class is crucial to helping children heal from trauma, rebuilding countries affected by conflict — and preventing conflict and disaster in the first place.
+Education is a human right — but over 75 million kids like Grace are out of school due to conflict, violence, or natural disaster.
+Giving every child the chance to stay in class is vital to help heal trauma, rebuild communities, and prevent future conflict and disaster.

 Education Cannot Wait (ECW) is a global fund working to ensure that every child affected by conflict or crisis has access to a safe, free, and quality education by 2030.
 If governments pledge enough funds, Education Cannot Wait could reach 8.9 million children in the next two years — but it needs more money to achieve this.